olofk/edalize/README.rst

 What's this?
 ------------

 All EDA tools such as Icarus, Yosys, ModelSim, Vivado, Verilator, GHDL, Quartus etc get input HDL files (verilog and VHDL) and some tool-specific files (constraint files, memory initialization files, IP description files etc).
-Together with the files, perhaps a couple of verilog `defines, some top-level parameters/generics or some tool-specific options ar set.
+Together with the files, perhaps a couple of verilog `defines, some top-level parameters/generics or some tool-specific options are set.
 Once the configuration is done, a simulation model, netlist or FPGA image is built, and in the case of simulations, the model is also executed, maybe with some extra run-time parameters.

 The thing is, all these tools are doing this in completely different ways and there's generally no way to import configurations from one simulator to another.